Linuxfabrik/monitoring-plugins/check-plugins/network-errors/README.md

 warning or critical range (default: warns on any new errors).

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
   -c, --critical CRIT   CRIT threshold for the combined per-second error rate
                         of an interface.
 Supports Nagios ranges.
 Default: no critical threshold
   --ignore IGNORE       Ignore items whose name matches this Python regular
                         expression.
 Case-sensitive by default; use `(?i)` for case-insensitive matching.
 Can be specified multiple
                         times.
-  --match MATCH        Only check items whose name matches this Python regular
+  --match MATCH         Only check items whose name matches this Python
-                       expression.
-Case-sensitive by default; use `(?i)` for case-insensitive matching.
-Can be specified multiple
+                        regular expression.
+Case-sensitive by default; use
-                       times.
+                        `(?i)` for case-insensitive matching.
+Can be specified multiple times.
-  -w, --warning WARN   WARN threshold for the combined per-second error rate
+  --no-match-severity {ok,warn,crit,unknown}
-                       of an interface.
+                        State to report when no item matches the filters and nothing is checked.
+Default: ok -w, --warning WARN    WARN threshold for the combined per-second error rate of an interface.
 Supports Nagios ranges.
 Default: 0
 ```